vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 [qa/README.md](https://gitlab.com/gitlab-org/gitlab/blob/master/qa/README.md#how-can-i-use-it).
-There are also other ways of running the QA specs that are documented in the [`gitlab-qa` project](https://gitlab.com/gitlab-org/gitlab-qa) but using the above approach is recommended as it will allow you to debug and iterate on the spec without rebuilding any Docker images and since the above command runs the spec in your environment rather than in Docker it requires less configuration as it inherits your `gcloud` credentials.
+There are also other ways of running the QA specs that are documented in the [`gitlab-qa` project](https://gitlab.com/gitlab-org/gitlab-qa) but using the above approach is recommended as it allows you to debug and iterate on the spec without rebuilding any Docker images and since the above command runs the spec in your environment rather than in Docker it requires less configuration as it inherits your `gcloud` credentials.

-NOTE: This test will run as the default project ID.
+NOTE: This test runs as the default project ID.
 To set or override the project ID, set `CLOUDSDK_CORE_PROJECT=<gcloud-project-id>`.

-NOTE: The GCP account you are using for `gcloud` will require the `roles/container.admin` for the given GCP project in order for the tests to succeed.
+NOTE: The GCP account you are using for `gcloud` requires the `roles/container.admin` for the given GCP project in order for the tests to succeed.

 NOTE: [This
 test](https://gitlab.com/gitlab-org/gitlab/blob/a0d3691c8660c90a1db1bac3115f8c17a968f148/qa/qa/specs/features/browser_ui/7_configure/auto_devops/create_project_with_auto_devops_spec.rb#L65)
-does teardown the K8s cluster at the end so after the test finishes it won't be possible to run the pipeline again unless you comment this out.
+tears down the K8s cluster at the end so after the test finishes, it isn't possible to run the pipeline again unless you comment this out.

 ## Technical Details and Alternatives